cairo-book/cairo-book/src/ch04-01-what-is-ownership.md

 ## Ownership Using a Linear Type System

-Cairo uses a linear type system for two main reasons:
- - Ensuring that all code is provable and thus verifiable.
- - Abstracting away the immutable memory of the Cairo VM.

-In a linear type system, any value (a basic type, a struct, an enum) must be used and must only be used once.
+Cairo uses a linear type system.
+In such a type system, any value (a basic type, a struct, an enum) must be used and must only be used once.
 'Used' here means that the value is either _destroyed_ or _moved_.

 _Destruction_ can happen in several ways:
  - a variable goes out of scope